Table of Contents

 Most organizations follow this operational risk management procedure.
 Where they assess the situation and balance their resources accordingly, learn about the risks and communicate your intentions with your team, and at last perform and debrief.

-Steps of Operational Risk Management (ORM)
+Stages in Operational Risk Management

 In the above section, you have learned about the three different procedures of Operational Risk Management, and their implementation is time-specific.
-In this section, you will learn about the steps involved in a standard operational risk management procedure to avoid potential risks.
+In this section, you will learn about the stages involved in a standard operational risk management procedure to avoid potential risks.

-#1 Identification of Risk:
+1. Identification of Hazards

 Identification of risk is the first and foremost step that will lead you in the direction of mitigating its effects.
 There are different risks associated with different types of businesses.
 However, there are still a few types of risks which are associated with businesses irrespective of its type.